 If you're looking for a top Amazon Alexa speaker, you're spoiled for choice.
-In addition to Amazon's huge array of Echo smart speakers, there are so many third party speakers with Alexa built in from brands like Sonos, Bose and Marshall.
+In addition to Amazon's huge array of Echo smart speakers, there are now many third-party speakers with Alexa built in from brands like Sonos, Bose and Marshall.

-These brands provide experiences Amazon can't β such as better sound quality β or even building Alexa into light switches and smoke alarms.
-But it's not even just about speakers.
-Alexa is appearing in everything from lamps, light switches, watches and headphones, making the voice assistant more accessible than ever before.
+These brands provide experiences Amazon can't, such as better sound quality.
+But it's not even just about speakers; Alexa is appearing in everything from lamps, light switches, smoke alarms and headphones, making the voice assistant more accessible than ever before.

 Best Amazon Echo speakers

 These are the official, Amazon-branded devices where Alexa is on-board.

 The second generation of the standard Amazon Echo is smaller, cheaper, and for our money, better looking.
 It works with Amazon Prime Music, Spotify and most other services (even Apple Music) for steaming music via voice, TuneIn radio, on-demand information such as news, weather and traffic, as well as smart home control.

 This second-generation speaker offers the most balanced and cost effective way to make the most of all its features,

 The Dot is a scaled-down version of the Echo, redesigned with a fabric case that looks a great deal classier ‚Äď plus a new beefier speaker, which means you might actually use it as a radio.